mbejger/polgraw-allsky/sources/docs/sensitivity_upper_limits.md

     * size of the region to search,
     * how to perform the search for coincidences etc.

-2. `bandlist` which is a list of bands with strain amplitudes, e.g.
+2. `bandlist` which is a list of bands with strain amplitudes, for example:
 ```bash
 0164 2.25e-1
 0165 1.5e-1 2e-1 2.5e-1 3e-1